-Landamannalaugar is up in the Icelandic highlands, so you’ll need a 4x4 to drive there.
-If you don’t have a vehicle or aren’t comfortable on rough gravel roads, you can join an organized tour or take a bus, which runs from mid-June to early September.
+Landamannalaugar is up in the Icelandic highlands, so you'll need a 4x4 to drive there.
+If you don't have a vehicle or aren't comfortable on rough gravel roads, you can join an organized tour orfrom mid-June to early September.

-See colonies of millions on the Látrabjarg cliffs on the Westfjords, the Grímsey Island in the north, Borgarfjörður Eystri in the east and the Westman Islands off the south coast, or many other places - trails will generally be marked, as puffins tend to nest in the same place each year.
+See colonies of millions on theon the Westfjords, the in the north, in the east and the Westman Islands off the south coast, or many other places - trails will generally be marked, as puffins tend to nest in the same place each year.

 White water rafting in Iceland is less intense than in other well-known rafting destinations - there are no Class 5 rivers and just one Class 4 - which means that even newcomers to boating can enjoy twisting and turning in the cascading waters here.
 Wild spots in the river tend to be nestled between long stretches of calm, allowing you to sit back and drift as you survey the towering mountains and volcanic slopes on every side.

 There are three rivers to raft in: in the south, find the Hvíta River.
 Up north, try the Jökulsá Austari (or East Glacial River) and the parallel Vestari Jökulsá (West Glacial River) in Skagafjörður.
 All are glacial rivers, and as you travel down them, you'll pass gorges, steaming hot springs, and cliff faces that dwarf your raft.
 Prepare to get wet.